Pharmacovigilance and Risk Management Strategies Conference

 - FDA, United States

-Dr. Chazin joined FDA in 2002 and has held several mid-level and senior leadership positions related to clinical safety of new drugs, generic drugs and biologic drug products.
-He is the Director of the Clinical Safety Surveillance Staff in the Center for Drug Evaluation and Research's Office of Generic Drugs.
-He leads a multidisciplinary team tasked with identifying and assessing emerging complex safety issues related to potentially inferior generic drug products.
-As Director, he also provides oversight on assessment of critical aspects related to challenging, controversial and sensitive generic drug safety issues.
+Dr. Chazin joined FDA in 2002 and has held several leadership positions related to clinical policy and safety of new drugs, biologics and generics.
+He is the Director of the Division of Clinical Safety and Surveillance in the Office of Generic Drugs' Office of Safety and Clinical Evaluation.
+He leads several multidisciplinary teams of physicians, pharmacists, nurses, and data analysts tasked with identifying and assessing emerging complex safety issues related to potentially inferior generic drug products and addressing all Risk Evaluation and Mitigation Strategies for generic drugs.
+He also provides oversight on assessment of critical aspects related to challenging, controversial and sensitive generic drug safety issues.

 - Cluster Safety Lead